 Tips for your Eco Garden in April – A little sunshine and some cherry blossom and hey presto!
 Spring is here.

-We are all looking for ways to bring more joy, happiness and laughter into our lives in 2021.
+We are all looking for ways to bring more joy, happiness and laughter into our lives in 2023.
 And nothing will make you smile quite as much as a selection of bright and breezy sunflowers!
-Research has found that brighter colours in the garden fill us with confidence and optimism to truly lift the spirit, it is no wonder, therefore, that one of the Pantone colours of the year is ’13-0647 Illuminating’, a bright and wondrous yellow.
+Research has found that brighter colours in the garden fill us with confidence and optimism to truly lift our spirits.

 So why not:

-Grow some Burpee Europe blooms where you can see them through a window or as you open your patio doors in the morning
+Grow some colourful blooms where you can see them through a window or as you open your patio doors in the morning

 Bring the joy inside with summery cut flower displays